Reclaim Your Real Magic by Using this Advanced Psychological Method

 With a fixed mindset, you tend to plateau early in life and abort your self-actualization.

-That is, with a fixed mindset, you will always project your potential onto others and never put forth the effort to actualize it in yourself.
+That is, with a fixed mindset, you will always project your potential onto others and never put forth the effort to actualize it within yourself.

-With a fixed mindset, you envy the success in others.
-With a growth mindset, the success in others teaches and inspires you to realize more of your own potential.
+With a fixed mindset, you envy the success of others.
+With a growth mindset, the success in others teaches and inspires you to realize more of your potential.

 Only with a growth mindset can you reclaim the best stuff in you.